ChentingZ0/obsidian_notes/Big data/Streaming Processing.md

 #### Streaming data
 Data stream is unbound data, which is broken into a sequence of individual tuples.
+A data tuple is the atomic data item in a data stream.

 - Structured data: tables, relational database
 - Semi-structured data: Json file, XML file ...
 - Unstructured data: